 The ANDing of BAR XX H and TBMT LINE XX H puts a high on input XX of the multiplexer.
 When line XX is scanned, a low signal is generated at the multiplexer output.
 This signal is sent to the D-input of the SCANNER STOP flip-flop which is a redefined flip-flop.
 When the SCANNER STOP flip-flop sets, SET REQUEST H goes high.
 This signal is sent to the M796 Unibus Master Control Module to initiate the action that allows the DH11 to become bus master and take the message to be transmitted from memory.
-A low signal from the SCANNER STOP flip-flop.
+A low signal from the SCANNER STOP flip-flop O-output disqualifies gate E72 and puts a high on the D input of the FREQ DIV C flip-flop.
 This redefined flip-flop is reset and it stays in this state as long as E72 is disabled.
 This eliminates the source of clock pulses for the E49 counter.
-When a character has been loaded into the UART from memory, NPR COMPLETE L is asserted which elears the SCANNER STOP flip-flop and allows the scanner to restart.
+When a character has been loaded into the UART from memory, NPR COMPLETE L is asserted which clears the SCANNER STOP flip-flop and allows the scanner to restart.
 It scans until another line is found that has its BAR bit set.
 When the transmission on a line is complete, the BAR bit is cleared.
 NPR COMPLETE L occurs once per character.
 The BAR bit is cleared once per message.